visual-framework/vf-core/components/ebi-header-footer/README.md

-# EBI Header and Footer component
+# EMBL-EBI Header and Footer component

 [![npm version](https://badge.fury.io/js/%40visual-framework%2Febi-header-footer.svg)](https://badge.fury.io/js/%40visual-framework%2Febi-header-footer)

 ## About

-This provides support for using the EBI header and footer from the EBI VF 1.3.
+This provides support for using the EMBL-EBI header and footer from the EMBL-EBI VF 1.3.
 It provides the minimum amount of legacy CSS to make the header and footer work while avoiding conflicts with other 2.0 styles.

 ### Note